Select Page

 I moved to the US to pursue my graduate education in Communication.
 I received my MA from Kansas State University and PhD from the University of California, Santa Barbara (UCSB), where I was fortunate to work with supportive mentors who helped me grow as a scholar as well as brilliant students who helped me realize my passion for empowering others with knowledge.

 After earning my PhD, I worked as an Assistant Professor of Communication at the University of Tennessee, Knoxville from 2017-20, where I was recognized by students as the Most Outstanding Faculty in 2019.
-I joined the Rutgers Communication faculty in 2020 as an Assistant Professor and am excited about the new chapter of my academic career.
+I joined the Rutgers Communication faculty in 2020 as an Assistant Professor and was promoted to Associate Professor with tenure in 2025.

 *The photo is from the PhD commencement day in 2017, one of the happiest moments I cherished as a first-gen student!